 First, agents will truthfully report their performance profiles.
 In large systems, game theory provides incentive compatibility, which means that agents cannot improve their utility by misreporting their preferences.
 The coordinator assigned a tailored strategy to each agent based on system conditions.
-An agent who misreports her profile has little influence on conditions in a large system.
-Not only does she fail to affect others, an agent who misreports suffers degraded performance as the coordinator assigns her a poorly suited strategy based on inaccurate profiles.
+An agent who misreports his or her profile has little influence on conditions in a large system.
+Not only does he or she fail to affect others, an agent who misreports suffers degraded performance as the coordinator assigns him or her a poorly suited strategy based on inaccurate profiles.

 Second, agents will implement their assigned strategies because the coordinator optimizes those strategies to produce an equilibrium.
-In equilibrium, every agent implements her strategy and no agent benefits when deviating from it.
+In equilibrium, every agent implements his or her strategy and no agent benefits when deviating from it.
 An equilibrium has compelling implications for management overheads.
-If each agent knows that every other agent is playing her assigned strategy, she will do the same without further communication with the coordinator.
+If each agent knows that every other agent is playing his or her assigned strategy, then he or she will do the same without further communication with the coordinator.
 Global communication between agents and the coordinator is infrequent and occurs only when system profiles change.
-Local communication between each user's run-time components (i.e., executor, agent, predictor) is frequent but employs inexpensive, inter-process mechanisms.
+Local communication between each user's runtime components (i.e., executor, agent, predictor) is frequent but employs inexpensive, inter-process mechanisms.
 In effect, an equilibrium permits the distributed enforcement of sprinting policies.